 Now on site:

-SpaceEngine - is a freeware space simulation software that lets you explore the universe in three dimensions, starting from planet Earth to the most distant galaxies.
+SpaceEngine - a free space simulation program that lets you explore the universe in three dimensions, from planet Earth to the most distant galaxies.
 Areas of the known universe are represented using actual astronomical data, while regions uncharted by astronomy are generated procedurally.
 Millions of galaxies, trillions of stars, countless planets - all available for exploration.
 You can land any planet, moon or asteroid and watch alien landscapes and celestial phenomena.
 You can even pilot starships and atmospheric shuttles.

 All types of celestial objects are represented: galaxies, nebulae, stars and star clusters, planets and moons, comets and asteroids.

 Known celestial objects are represented using data from the catalogs: galaxies (NGC/IC), stars (HIPPARCOS), star clusters, nebulae, planets (our Solar system data and known extrasolar planets).

 Uncharted regions of space feature procedurally generated objects: galaxies, stars, star clusters, nebulae and planetary systems.

 The observer is free to move around the universe.
 Transition between any celestial body and any scale occurs seamlessly.

 The observer can move around in space using the WASD keys, like in First Person Shooters.
 Movement with inertia is made possible in Spacecraft mode or Aircraft mode.

 "Select and fly" autopilot: just click on any object with the mouse and hit the 'G' key to automatically go directly to the object.

 Automatic binding of the observer to a moving object and automatic selection of optimum flight speed.